aitshuber/scoutrec/_directory/superior-grill.md

 ---
 ![Superior Grill, Lafayette, LA - Mexican Cuisine](/uploads/superior.jpeg "Superior Grill, Lafayette, LA - Mexican Cuisine")

+Superior Grill Lafayette is now open!
+Get out there and try their famous margaritas!

-[Superior Grill](https://lafayette.superiorgrill.com/){: target="_blank" rel="noopener"}has been rated consistently as one of Louisiana’s best Mexican restaurants since 1983 when their first establishment opened in Shreveport.
+[Superior Grill](https://lafayette.superiorgrill.com/){: target="_blank" rel="noopener"} has been rated consistently as one of Louisiana’s best Mexican restaurants since 1983 when their first establishment opened in Shreveport.
 The Baton Rouge location opened in 1991 and has become a landmark in fine quality foods with a festive Mexican atmosphere.
-They're famous for their sizzling fajitas and Superior margaritas.
+They’re famous for their sizzling fajitas and Superior margaritas.

 If you’ve driven past the former Randol’s site lately, you might have noticed a big change!
 Construction is complete, and Superior Grill is on its way to opening to bring you its vibrant atmosphere and mouthwatering cuisine.